 Lauren: Yeah, and there's Thanksgiving and Christmas.
 It's the start of that season of nothing to do.

 Muffy: I'm not letting anyone in unless they say "Trick Or Treat".
 Halloween is not just bobbing for apples.
 It's traditions like this handed down through the ages that make America great.

 Lauren:Like the Salem Witch Burnings.

 Freshmen Lauren Hutchinson (Amy Linker) and Patty Greene (Sarah Jessica Parker) attend Weemawee High in 1982.
 Lauren is on a constant quest to be popular.
-Patty would just as soon be left alone, but gets dragged into Lauren's schemes.
+Patty would just as soon be left alone, but gets always gets dragged into Lauren's "popularity" schemes.
 Their friends, class clown Marshall Blechtman (John Femia) and New Wave music fanatic Johnny "Slash" Ulasewicz (Merritt Butrick) help them get through the daily drudgery of high school.

 Principal Dingleman (Basil Hoffman) addresses a school assembly.
 He says the Halloween Dance has been canceled because dance organizer Muffy Tepperman (Jami Gertz) spent the entire Halloween budget on "superfluous decorations."
 Dingleman expects the students to "take to the streets" on Halloween with no dance to attend.
 He tells students that any littering or destruction of property will reflect badly on the school and asks them to keep their activities away from Weemawee High.